krAshwin/CTF_Writeups/_posts/2020-08-17-harder-thm.md

 Connection: close
 X-Forwarded-For: 10.10.10.100
 ```
 And we have a place to execute the shell commands!
 Let's enumerate the system!

-In the user(evs)'s directory we get our user flag and now we need to find a way to esclate priviledge.
+In the user(evs)'s directory we get our user flag and now we need to find a way to escalate privilege.
 Let do some more enumeration and search for vulnerable stuff.

 We use find command to search for the stuff that belongs to the user `www` and we got some data and the most interesting was,
 ```shell